 WELCOME TO WILSEY ASSET MANAGEMENT

-At Wilsey Asset Management, our main goal is to provide attractive returns for clients on their investments by using a common sense approach to investing.
-Brent Wilsey, the President of Wilsey Asset Management, has been in the investment arena for 30 years.
-Brent uses the old principle of buying low and selling high.
+At Wilsey Asset Management, our main goal is to provide attractive returns for clients on their investments by using a common sense approach to investing through an Individualized Concentrated Value Portfolio.
+Brent Wilsey, the President of Wilsey Asset Management, has been in the investment arena for 30 years and uses the old principle of buying low and selling high.
 This is all based on a fundamental analysis of a company’s financial statements.
 There is no emotion or hype in investing at Wilsey Asset Management, which is why our motto stands strong "No Emotions, Just Results".
 All final investment decisions are made by Brent.
 His money is invested the same as yours with no sales commissions; an advisory fee-only based on account value.
 Financial independence starts with Wilsey Asset Management.

 Whatever your goals, we can help you get there